 The goal of this funding is to improve the delivery of cancer care in medically underserved communities by improving the ability of practices serving these communities to engage in quality improvement.
 To achieve this goal, each participating practice will engage in an individualized, structured quality improvement program.

 The program will include each practice’s participation in abstracting chart data in QOPI®, following training sessions on the process.
 QOPI® is ASCO’s quality assessment program that has helped more than 1,000 practices to date conduct self-examination and identify specific areas for quality improvement.
-Participating practices can report on more than 170 evidence-based quality measures through the easy-to-use collection tool and receive individual performance scores by practice, site, and provider, as well as benchmarked scores aggregated from all participating practices.
+Participating practices can report on 150 evidence-based quality measures through the easy-to-use collection tool and receive individual performance scores by practice, site, and provider, as well as benchmarked scores aggregated from all participating practices.
 The data and results then can be used to inform future quality improvement projects and initiatives.

 Once the practice meets or exceeds a benchmark QOPI® score on measures that compared the quality of their care against national standards, they can take the next step of applying for QOPI Certification.
 This entails undergoing an on-site review and peer review by a select team of oncology professionals to evaluate its performance in areas that affect patient care and safety, including: